bootchk/libBLEProvisionee/readme.md

     cmake --build "cmake-build" --target FLASH_testLibBLEProvisionee

 The app will start running on the DK, and periodically advertise its "provisioning" service.
+In very short bursts (2mSec) which you might need to change.

 Testing
 -